-COVID Update: In 2021, things are temporarily being done differently.
+In 2022, things are temporarily being done differently.
 Until at least 60 days after the end of the pandemic emergency, the 341(a) hearings are being done remotely.
 This means you stay home, as they are held by telephone or Zoom.
 You don’t have to drive anywhere, but you do have to make sure you have the ability or tech to call in.
 So, I’ve added one more thing to expect for as long as these 341 meeting of creditors are remote.

 8. Treat the remote 341a meeting of creditors as though you’re in court.

-Good news: because of the coronavirus, you literally get to phone it in.
+First, good news: because of the coronavirus, you literally get to phone it in.
 No driving, no missing a lot of work.
 This is a unique and glorious time in the history of the 341 meeting of creditors.
 However, you need to take this seriously.
 As serious as though you were standing in front of a judge.
 Have your papers in front of you.
 Phone in or Zoom in early. (and if you have a Zoom court hearing, here’s a bunch of other pointers).